 POLICY STATEMENT ON NATIONWIDE BRANCHING.
 Current OTS policy generally permits a federally-chartered savings association to establish branch offices outside of its home state if the association meets the domestic building and loan test in Section 7701(a)(19) of the Code or the asset composition test of subparagraph (c) of that section for institutions seeking to so qualify, and if, with respect to each state outside of its home state where the association has established branches, the assets attributable to the branches, taken alone, also would qualify them as a domestic building and loan association were they otherwise eligible (which restrictions are not applicable in the event that a state-chartered association organized under the laws of the federal association's home state would be permitted under relevant state law to operate in the other state).
 See "Taxation-Federal Taxation."
-An association seeking to take advantage of this authority would have to have a branching application approved by the OTS, which would consider the regulatory capital of the association and its record under things.
+An association seeking to take advantage of this authority would have to have a branching application approved by the OTS, which would consider the regulatory capital of the association and its record under the Community Reinvestment Act of 1977, as amended ("CRA"), among other things.